e-dub/DesOptPy/README.md

 - [ ] alg options
 - [ ] alg selection, pyopt as defautl, allow for pyopt_...
 - [ ] move pyopttools to interfaces
+- [ ] pyopt nongradient, find popsize and then num of generations

 ### Further algorithms
 - [x] add pygmo